 Access to Lagos de Covadonga

-On what dates is access restricted?
+On what dates is access restricted in 2025?

-How to access during the restricted period?
+How to access Cuadonga/Covadonga during the period of restrictions?

 Where do I leave my vehicle?

-The parking fee is the same in all of them, 2 €, and there is a bus stop in all of them.
+The parking fee is the same in all of them, 2€, and there is a bus stop in all of them.

-P1 - Cangas de Onís Bus Station (opens in a new tab).
+P1 - Cangas de Onís bus station (opens in a new tab).

 P2 - El Bosque Car Park (opens in a new tab).